Ediser-mEDRA/ARDI-service/python-pip-install-as-local-user.md

 ````
 cd /development/python/Python-2.7.14
 ````
-and ready to compiled the source following its guideline
+and ready to configure, compile and install the source following its guideline
 ````
 ./configure --prefix=/development/python/2.7.14
 make && make install